-The structure of the Main Limestone is remarkably simple in contrast with the complicated structure of the overlying beds.
-The limestone is folded into long, narrow, anticlinal structures of great size, separated by deep synclinal depressions.
-Masjid-i-Sulaiman is situated above one of these great anticlines, the higher part of which is folded into three subsidiary domes-the Naftun, Naftak and Golak domes-all forming part of the one great reservoir of oil.
+Moreover, the underground structure has a corresponding simplicity.
+The limestone runs, as is frequent with many strata, in longitudinal wavy folds forming synclines and anti-clines, and some of these folds are also folded laterally in a direction at right angles to the longitudinal folds, the effect being to produce a domed structure.
+In the present producing areas of the Masjid i Suleiman field the limestone can be regarded as consisting essentially of two main domes-the Naftun Dome and the Naftak Dome-the rims of which touch for a considerable distance, covering the one common reservoir of oil.
+There are also indications of other domes, notably one called the Golak Dome.
 Within these domes gas from the oil has accumulated in the past and rises continuously, as oil is withdrawn, to the roofs of the domes and the pressure due to this accumulated gas is the most important factor in the recovery of the oil.
-A visitor standing a little north-west of the ruins of the Masjid-i-Sulaiman, that ancient Zoroastrian fire temple, and looking generally north-west, can see clearly in the broad lines of the strata exposed around him an unmistakable indication of the lateral folding that has given this domed structure to the rocks beneath.
+A visitor standing a little north-west of the ruins of the Masjid i Suleiman, that ancient Zoroastrian fire temple, and looking generally north-west can see clearly in the broad lines of the strata exposed around him an unmistakable indication of the lateral folding that has given this domed structure to the rocks beneath.

 It will be realised, in view of what has been said as to the inherent geological difficulties in this field, that the full knowledge now obtained of the subsurface structure has come from many lines of investigation and especially from the direct evidence supplied by each new well drilled.
-The geological information gleaned from the Masjid-i-Sulaiman field has been applied scientifically to the work done in test areas in other parts of Persia, and it has been useful in showing ways in which the usual geological methods and procedure can be suitably modified to meet Persian conditions.
+The geological information gleaned from the Masjid i Suleiman field has been applied scientifically to the work done in test areas in other parts of Persia, and it has been useful in showing ways in which the usual geological methods and procedure can be suitably modified to meet Persian conditions.